Deejuh719/ThatOnePhotogK/README.md

 1. Moved comments to bottom of CSS until uploaded to repository
 2. Added meta tags and keywords
 3. Created GitHub repos and added readme

+09-03-2023
+1. Finally uploaded via VSCode
+2. Added a line of bolded and colored text to aboutme.html